-Today, we will be showing you the steps to remove VLC options from the context menu.
+Today, we will be showing you the steps to remove VLC options from the right-click menu.
 Window’s right-click menu might already be populated with options that you hardly ever use.
 One of them might be from the popular media player VLC.
 For example, the Play with VLC media player is one of the options that rarely comes into use.
 This is because I have already made it the default media player for all the audio and video files.

 Similarly, Add to VLC media player Playlist option is equally unimportant for me.
 So rather than cluttering the context menu, it is much better to remove both of these options.
 If you echo my thoughts, then here are the steps to remove VLC options from the Windows context menu.